heathhenley/heathhenley.github.io/content/posts/notes-from-cryptopals-challenges.md

 ## Set 3 - Block and Stream Crypto

+The solutions for this set are in the [set3 solutions](https://github.com/heathhenley/CryptoPals/tree/main/set3)

 ### CBC padding oracle attack
 Had a lot of trouble debugging this one because of a mistake in my padding / unpadding functions.
 I relied a lot on this [blog